Deckhandfirststar01/Skrivebord/spec/abb/abb-ios.md

 **D1:** Tapping the Control menu icon will show a list of options below.
 Tapping the icon again will close the menu.

 **D2:** The first menu item is `Block Ads on this Site` and displays a toggle.
 By default, the toggle is green to indicate that ad blocking is enabled.
 Tapping the toggle (or list item row) will disable ad blocking on the website in view and add the domain to the user’s Whitelisted Websites.
+A disabled toggle always appears in gray.

 **D3:** The second menu item is `Open New Tab`.
 Tapping this option closes the Control menu and shows a default Navigation bar and Dashboard view in a New Tab.

 **D4:** The third menu item is `Add Bookmark`.
 By default, the icon appears in a gray outline.
-Tapping this option bookmarks the page in view.
+Tapping this option bookmarks the page in view and changes the menu item to `Remove Bookmark`.

 **D5:** The fourth menu item is `Share`.
 Tapping this option closes the Control menu and displays a standard iOS dialogue menu allowing the user to share the page in view to social media, or email the destination URL.